 An entity receiving in-kind contributions through section 317 or 318 may qualify for the 340B Drug Pricing Program provided all the remaining 340B requirements are met.
 Qualifying in-kind contributions must be paid for by section 317 or 318 grant funds to qualify a site as 340B eligible.
 In-kind contributions may be in the form of real property, equipment, supplies and other expendable property, and goods and services directly benefiting and specifically identifiable to the project or program.
 A grantee should contact the granting agency project officer to determine if the in-kind service meets the agency's definition of in-kind.

 Yes, it is the covered entity’s responsibility to notify the HRSA Office of Pharmacy Affairs immediately if the entity learns it may no longer be 340B eligible.

-All sites that purchase and use 340B drugs for their eligible patients must be listed on the 340B database.
-In order for non-hospital health care delivery sites to purchase 340B drugs or provide 340B drugs to their patients, they must first be authorized through the (non-hospital) covered entity’s grant and listed on the 340B database.
+All sites that purchase and use 340B drugs for their eligible patients must be listed on the 340B OPAIS.
+In order for non-hospital health care delivery sites to purchase 340B drugs or provide 340B drugs to their patients, they must first be eligible through the (non-hospital) covered entity’s grant and listed on the 340B database.
 Clinics located off-site of the parent covered entity, regardless of whether those clinics are in the same building, must register with OPA as outpatient facilities of the parent 340B covered entity if the covered entity purchases or provides 340B drugs to patients of those facilities.

 HRSA does not authorize covered entities to reclassify a purchase as 340B eligible after the fact.
 Covered entities participating in the 340B Program are responsible for requesting 340B pricing at the time of the original purchase.
-If a covered entity wishes to reclassify a previous purchase as 340B, covered entities should first notify manufacturers and ensure all processes are fully transparent with a clear audit trail that reflects the actual timing and facts underlying a transaction.
-Drug transactions may be credited and rebilled within the wholesalers contracted and allowed timeframe according to standard business practices, however the covered entity retains responsibility for ensuring full compliance, transparency, and integrity of its use of the 340B Program.
+If a covered entity wishes to reclassify a previous purchase as 340B, the covered entity should first notify manufacturers and ensure all processes are fully transparent with a clear audit trail that reflects the actual timing and facts underlying a transaction.
+Drug transactions may be credited and rebilled within the wholesaler’s contracted and allowed timeframe according to standard business practices, however the covered entity retains responsibility for ensuring full compliance, transparency, and integrity of its use of the 340B Program.

 The 340B Program is an outpatient drug program.
 Enrolled covered entities have the responsibility to ensure that drugs purchased under the 340B Program be limited to outpatient use and provided to individuals who meet the requirements of the current patient definition.
 340B drugs can be used for discharge prescriptions to the extent that the drugs are for outpatient use.
 Whether a drug qualifies as outpatient and the individual meets the definition of patient depends upon the factual circumstances surrounding the care of that particular individual.
 If a covered entity uses 340B drugs, it should be able to explain why the covered entity is responsible for the use of the drugs on an outpatient basis and have auditable records that demonstrate compliance with 340B Program requirements.